 POSTPONED DUE TO COVID-19: 2020 Canadian Men’s Senior ChampionshipPheasant Glen

-NOTE: Due to COVID-19, Golf Canada has postponed this event until further notice.
+NOTE: Due to COVID-19, Golf Canada has postponed this event.
+Pheasant Glen will now host this Championship in 2023!

-Due to COVID-19, Golf Canada has made the difficult decision to cancel the 2020 Senior Canadian Men’s Championship, which was scheduled at Pheasant Glen in September.
+Due to COVID-19, Golf Canada made the difficult decision to cancel the 2020 Senior Canadian Men’s Championship, which was scheduled at Pheasant Glen in September.
+We have since been in contact with Golf Canada and are excited to announce we have agreed to host the Championship in 2023!

 Pheasant Glen is proud to continue offering championship golf on Vancouver Island, and we will be happy to host future Provincial and National Championship golf tournaments when they are reinstated.